A faulty fuel pressure regulator is a ubiquitous part to cause a lot of engine problems.

 Understanding Your Vehicle’s Fuel System

 There are two basic types of fuel systems found in the cars: Continuous return fuel system and Return-less fuel system.

-The Return-less fuel system is found in modern cars and it does not have any return passage to the fuel tank or an externally mounted fuel pressure regulator.
+The Return-less fuel system is found in modern cars, and it does not have any return passage to the fuel tank or an externally mounted fuel pressure regulator.
 In this system, the fuel pressure regulator is built into the fuel pump which is controlled through the powertrain control module (PCM).

 Diagnosing Fuel Pressure Regulator with a Fuel Pressure Gauge

 The best way to check the Fuel Pressure Regulator for leaks is with a Fuel Pressure Gauge.
-This test checks if the Fuel Pressure Regulator is properly regulating the line pressure according to the changes in engine vacuum.
+This test checks if the Fuel Pressure Regulator is appropriately regulating the line pressure according to the changes in engine vacuum.